cardano-in-oceania/cardano-in-oceania.github.io/pages/who.md

 ### Vaka Consulting
 Vaka Consulting are a solutions design company, who partner with businesses looking to leverage decentralised technology.
 They sponsored several Cardano events last year, funding venues, catering and merchandise.
 They were also the lead logistics coordinator for the Intersect/Cardano booth at the 2024 Australian Crypto Convention.

+The team specialise in creating solutions that deliver real world value, such as being the core technology partner for the Empowa project.
+They are currently working on projects such as:
+- A financing solution for a green asset distributor in Kenya.
+- An Article 6.4 compliant carbon credit registry and marketplace in Australia.

 {% include social-links.html
   website="https://vakaconsulting.io"